Ignore Function Outputs

 helpPath = fileparts(helpFile);

-For any function, you can request only the first outputs (where is less than or equal to the number of possible outputs) and ignore any remaining outputs.
-If you request more than one output, enclose the variable names in square brackets, .
+If you request more than one output, enclose the variable names in square brackets,

 [~,name,ext] = fileparts(helpFile);

-You can ignore any number of function outputs, in any position in the argument list.
-Separate consecutive tildes with a comma, such as
+You can ignore any number of function outputs using the tilde operator.
+Separate consecutive tildes with a comma.
+For example, this code ignores the first two output arguments.

 [~,~,ext] = fileparts(helpFile);